-A dynamic youth development program, A Cut Above (ACA) works with 400 public middle-school students after school, on weekends, and throughout the summer.
+A dynamic youth development program, A Cut Above (ACA) works with middle-school students after school, on weekends, and throughout the summer.
 In order to help students successfully make their way through the difficult middle school years and transition to high school, ACA supports students in several areas of growth—foremost their academic growth.

 Excelling in middle school and preparing for high school are top priorities.
 ACA offers professional tutoring, help with homework, and standardized test preparation.
 Our dedicated staff organizes trips to high-school information fairs and helps students identify top-performing high schools, study for entrance exams, and complete applications for admissions and scholarships.